-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Community Health Choice (HMO D-SNP).
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Community Health Choice (HMO D-SNP) 002-001

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

 For questions about this document, please contact Member Services at 833.276.8306.
-(TTY sers should call 711).
+(TTY users should call 711).
 Hours are October 1 through March 31, 8:00 am to 8:00 pm, 7 days a week and April 1 through September 30, Monday through Friday, 8:00 am to 8:00 pm.
 On certain holidays your call will be handled by our automated phone system.
+This call is free.